National Expert Academy

 - Ability to defend conclusions during deposition

-Explore Medical Expert Consulting
+Explore Medical

 If you are a clinician interested in understanding how medical experts participate in legal cases, the Expert Report Starter Kit provides a practical introduction to expert reporting and the expectations attorneys place on medical experts.